Hi, I'm Simon and welcome to this ShopKick review where we'll take a closer look at this money-saving app to see if it's worth downloading.

 What Is The ShopKick App?

-Shopkick is a free shopping app similiar to Ibotta and Checkout51 that was launched in 2009.
-What started out in a basement somewhere in California has grown so big it even made it to Forbes top 35 list of most promising companies in 2014.
+ShopKick is a free shopping app launched in 2009.
+What started out in a basement somewhere in California has grown so big it even made it to the Forbes top 35 list of most promising companies in 2014.

 So far they've paid their app users over $90 million in gift cards.

-In a nutshell, it’s a great way for you to get paid for visiting your favourite stores like Walmart, Target, Sports Authority and Sony.
-The app is easy to download and simple to use and is available for both android and iPhone devices.
+ShopKick gives you a way to get paid for visiting your favourite stores like Walmart, Target, Sports Authority and Sony.
+The app is easy to download and simple to use and is available on both Android and iPhone.

 Here's one of ShopKick's marketing campaigns videos.
 It made me chuckle a little but it does a good job of explaining the idea behind the app: